(literally, "four-cell") Manga

 - In an omake from Megatokyo, Piro talks about why the comics had their then-rigidly-true four square panel layout. it was a compromise between Fred wanting to do a 4-koma, and

 Largo Rodney wanting to do a four-across American gag strip.
 Of course, both the format and Largo are long gone.

-- Sequential Art is generally a Yonkoma, but now and again the author splits the single pane into anywhere from 2 to 6 subpanes.
+- Sequential Art is generally a Yonkoma, but now and again the author splits the single panel into anywhere from 2 to 6 subpanes.